-If you have questions, please contact the district's foster care liaison:
+If you have questions, please contact the district's foster care liaison: Kim Lee, at 432-607-3700.

-[See A Student in the Conservatorship of the State (Foster Care) on page 17.]
+[See A Student in the Conservatorship of the State (Foster Care) on page 21.]

 Students Who are Homeless (All Grade Levels)

 A parent is encouraged to inform the district if his or her child is experiencing homelessness.
 District staff can share resources that may be able to assist families.